• Skip to primary navigation

 4. Explore the towns around the lake

-One of the most unique things to do in Lake Atitlan is to take the boats around from town to town.
+The best way to explore Lake Atitlan is to take the local boats around from town to town.
 If you can, try and visit at least two during your visit as each town has its own character.

 I visited San Pedro and San Marcos but wish I’d made time to visit them all.